You Can Drink Tap Water on a Cruise – (Here’s Where and How)

 Can You Buy Bottled Water on a Cruise?

-Onboard bottles of water usually come in 500ml bottles however it’s also often possible to purchase bigger bottles such as 2liter bottles at dinner or to be sent to your cabin.
+Onboard bottles of water usually come in 500ml bottles; however, it’s also often possible to purchase bigger bottles such as 2 litre bottles at dinner or to be sent to your cabin.

-If you are cruising on a more premium cruise line bottled water may be included but the majority do exclude it.
-Cruise lines are also increasingly moving towards the elimination of bottled water in favor of reusable bottles.
+If you are cruising on a more premium cruise line, bottled water may be included, but the majority do exclude it.
+Cruise lines are also increasingly moving towards eliminating bottled water in favour of reusable bottles.

 msc meraviglia water free main meals